Category Archives: Holy Roman Empire Royals

 Joseph I, Holy Roman Emperor; Credit – Wikipedia

 Joseph I, Holy Roman Emperor was also King of Bohemia, Archduke of Austria, and King of Croatia from 1705 – 1711, and King of Hungary from 1687 – 1711.
 Joseph Jacob Ignaz Johann Anton Eustachius was born in Vienna, then in the Archduchy of Austria, on July 26, 1678.
 He was the eldest of the ten children and the eldest of the three sons of Leopold I, Holy Roman Emperor and his third wife and second cousin Eleonore Magdalena of Neuburg.
-Joseph’s paternal grandparents were Ferdinand III, Holy Roman Emperor and the first of his three wives who was also his first cousin, Maria Anna of Austria.
+Joseph’s paternal grandparents were Ferdinand III, Holy Roman Emperor and the first of his three wives and his first cousin, Maria Anna of Austria.
 His maternal grandparents were Philipp Wilhelm, Count Palatine of Neuburg and Duke of Jülich-Berg and his second wife Elisabeth Amalie of Hesse-Darmstadt.

 Joseph had nine siblings but only four survived childhood:

 Joseph’s father Leopold I, Holy Roman Emperor had been married twice before to Margarita Teresa of Spain and Claudia Felicitas of Austria.
-From these two marriages, Leopold had six children, however, all except the oldest daughter from his first wife, had died.
+From these two marriages, Leopold I had six children, however, all except the oldest daughter from his first wife, had died.

 Joseph had one surviving half-sister from his father’s first marriage to Margarita Teresa of Spain: